info@theackermanclinic.co.uk

 What is an Apicoectomy?

-An apicoectomy, also known as root-end surgery, is a minor surgical procedure where the tip of a tooth’s root (the “apex”) is removed, along with any surrounding infected tissue.
-The goal of the surgery is to eliminate the source of the problem and prevent further infection, while preserving the rest of the tooth.
+An apicoectomy, also known as root-end surgery, is a minor surgical procedure.
+In this procedure, the tip of a tooth’s root (the “apex”) is removed, along with any surrounding infected tissue.
+The goal of the surgery is to eliminate the source of the problem and prevent further infection.
+At the same time, it aims to preserve the rest of the tooth.

 This procedure is typically recommended when a standard root canal has been unsuccessful, and further infection persists at the end of the root.
 An apicoectomy is often the last step before a tooth extraction is considered.